 Don’t look down now – floating on about an inch of hardened glass.
 In 2007 a cabin fell off and crashed into the mountainside.
-Luckily it was during a test run and nobody was hurt but subsequently the operator and brand name were changed…
+Luckily it was during a test run and nobody was hurt but subsequently, the operator and brand name was changed…

 If you’re afraid of heights or flying then this might be something you want to avoid but otherwise it’s an exhilarating ride and an impressive feat of engineering.
 After reaching the top you arrive at the Ngong Ping Village which is a ‘cultural attraction’ of sorts but doesn’t hold much interest as an unauthentic re-creation aimed squarely at tourists.

 One thing which is worth taking a closer look at is the giant bronze Tian Tan Buddha which sits next to Po Lin Monastery nearby (built 1993).
 At 34 meters tall and weighing 250 tonnes it certainly makes an impression on the surrounding landscape.
 When we first arrived it was shrouded in mist but after climbing the 260 steps to the top things began to clear up providing a beautiful vista over the other small islands below.